nicon8/immudb_syslog/README.md

 docker run -t -e IMMUDBKEY=$IMMUDBKEY --mount type=bind,source=/var/log/,target=/var/log immudb_syslog python3  -m immudb_syslog -f /var/log/kern.log -c default
 ```

-The --mount option is needed in this example to allow the Docker container to find the host system file logs.
-You can easily change the example using one of the different syslog file present in your machine. \
+The --mount option is required in this example to enable the Docker container to access the host system's log file.
+You can easily modify the example to use any of the different syslog file present in your machine. \
 es. in my ubuntu syslog config files are (from /etc/rsyslog.d/50-default.conf):
 * /var/log/auth.log
 * /var/log/syslog